 Search for "Design Pickle" from the search bar.
-Be sure to select Design Pickle 1.1.0 from the options.

 If you haven't already authenticated your Design Pickle account, click "Connect an Account" and enter in your API key in the text box.
 Once successfully connected and tested, your screen will look like this: